MicrosoftDocs/cpp-docs/docs/standard-library/view-classes.md

 ### Ranges iterator hierarchy

 In the **Characteristics** section of each view class topic, the iterator category in **Underlying range** and **View iterator category** refers to the kind of iterator that the range/view supports.
-Ranges iterators are categorized into six levels of capability, which are identified by C++20 concepts.
-That hierarchy, in increasing order of capability, is:
+There are six categories of Ranges iterators, which are identified by C++20 concepts.
+The hierarchy of range iterators, in increasing order of capability, is:

 | Range iterator concept | Description |
 |--|--|